Vyral/base-template/agent-training.md

 #### Featured Webinar:

-**How to Build a Profitable Team: Checklists to Successful Hiring** — [Video](https://www.youtube.com/watch?v=cURa-Q2Isi8&amp;feature=youtu.be) — [Resources](https://www.dropbox.com/sh/0l47k86hlh02ipl/AABQecYB8y7-s-QbtXKYArjRa?dl=0)

-If you find yourself working too many hours and getting burned out from work, you’re not alone.
-You probably already know that the next step is to build out a team.
-Obviously, this will allow you to create time for you to work in your unique ability, to cater to your clients, and to have a balanced life.
-If you’re struggling to build out your team, I encourage you to watch this 30-minute webinar discussing what takes to build a successful team, and how it will help you increase profits, give your clients better service, and ultimately, give you more free time.
+**The Simple Form to Make Sure You Are Making Money!** — [Video](https://www.youtube.com/watch?v=GakbwHUneTg&feature=youtu.be) — [Resources](https://www.dropbox.com/sh/tj5vrrmzoxz9v7o/AAD1ICYkq-adbMVdOCRh35QZa?dl=0)

+We all know that implementing systems and structure will help us build a successful business, and one way to implement that structure is through profit and loss forms.
+Profit and loss may not be the most exciting aspect of any business, but it is an important one.
+Learning how your money flows will allow you to shift your mindset from that of a salesperson to that of a businessperson.
+If you’re struggling with tracking results and expenses in your business, I encourage you to check out this 30-minute webinar discussing “The Simple Form to Ensure You Are Making Money”.

-<iframe width="1045" height="588" src="https://www.youtube.com/embed/cURa-Q2Isi8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
+<iframe width="734" height="413" src="https://www.youtube.com/embed/GakbwHUneTg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Previous Webinars:

+**The Simple Form to Make Sure You Are Making Money!, June 2019** — [Video](https://www.youtube.com/watch?v=GakbwHUneTg&feature=youtu.be) — [Resources](https://www.dropbox.com/sh/tj5vrrmzoxz9v7o/AAD1ICYkq-adbMVdOCRh35QZa?dl=0)

 **How to Build a Profitable Team, May 2019** — [Video](https://www.youtube.com/watch?v=cURa-Q2Isi8&amp;feature=youtu.be) — [Resources](https://www.dropbox.com/sh/0l47k86hlh02ipl/AABQecYB8y7-s-QbtXKYArjRa?dl=0)